Khitam and the sin of getting Lebanese citizenship

-"Mom why are you afraid?
-God will protect you and I will stand beside you," said Khitam’s daughter, 7, in an attempt to put an end to her mother’s confusion, especially as fears of the dangers the trip is posing and survival chances were the focus of the three women's daily discussions.
+"Mom, why are you afraid?
+God will protect you and I will stand beside you," said Khitam’s daughter, 7, in an attempt to put an end to her mother’s confusion, especially as fears of the dangers the trip are posing and survival chances were the focus of the three women's daily discussions.

 Sea journeys are not that easy